shawnCaza/compodio/README.md

 The api fetches data from a mysql database and returns it as json for the UI to consume.

 `data/public/index.php` is the entry point for poddcast feeds.
-It included `data/private/feed_retreiver.php` to fetch data from the database and generates rss feeds for each show.
+It includes `data/private/feed_retreiver.php` to fetch data from the database and generates rss feeds for each show.

 ### db folder
 Contains database dumps